jamesmart77/befree-sermons/README.md

-# newsAnnotater
+# BeFree Community Church Tech App
-News search app in a single page powered by React, Mongo, Express, and Node (MERN).
-Dynamically search for articles and save with annotation.
+Currently used to provide recorded sermons from BeFree Community Church in Somersworth, NH.

-See the deployed app [HERE](https://infomator.herokuapp.com/)
+See the deployed app [HERE](https://befreetech.herokuapp.com/)